keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 - Analyze end-to-end **processes** looking for wastes that cause deviations from the process so we can **continuously improve** towards our goals.

-Imagine a healthcare system where patients do not wait, but flow through the experience without interruptions.
-This is what we want in all services we provide as leaders and this is what we want as customers.

 To help organizations get started, Liker proposes a model focused on philosophy, process, people and problem solving:

 ![Network](/images/posts/liker-toyota-way-4p-model.png)

-Not surprisingly, start with a long-term systems thinking approach to connect processes, people and problem solving in one strategy, creating a culture that challenges people to learn and grow and focus on solving problems.
+Not surprisingly, start with a long-term systems thinking approach to connect processes, people and problem solving in one strategy, creating a culture that challenges people to learn and grow.

 Design your business processes.
 Start with a high level view, understand what customers want, how much and whtn, then design the key processes to achieve these goals.
-Then start the detailed design, that's where the heavy lifting of continous improvement happens by team members.
-They are understanding the current state, developing future state visions, experimenting the changes, getting closer to the vision.
+After that, get to the detailed design, that's where the heavy lifting of continous improvement happens by team members.
+They are understanding the current state, developing future state visions, experimenting the changes, and getting closer to the vision.

+There isn't a recipe to be copied and it's challenging to put it in practice.
+But we're in a good pathway if we start designing processes and continually refine them to deliver the services that customers want.

+Where are you in this process?
+How does your organization learn?
+What’s one small experiment you could run to strengthen systems thinking?

 - Lean means doing more with less, like a professional athlete.
 - Continuous Improvement means that we're constantly challending the way we work to find a better way.